-- who you are
+- Who you are

-- what you want people to think when they encounter your business
+- What you want people to think when they encounter your business

-- how you will meet the needs of your customers
+- How you will meet the needs of your customers

-- the vision that your employees buy into
+- The vision that your employees buy into

-- Brand values: What do you represent?
+What do you represent?
 A company is only as good as the people who work there.
 Your brand values form a framework that lets you create a culture where everyone can thrive.
-They are vital to the employee experience, helping you recruit the right people, stay true to who you are while your company grows.
+They are vital to the employee experience, helping you recruit the right people, and stay true to who you are while your company grows.
 They are also the principles that govern behavior in the workplace, and that of the business.

-3. Create user personas
+Brand naming process step 3: Create user personas

 A user persona is a fictional representation of your typical customer.
 Before you even begin brainstorming your brand name, make sure that you have created a distinct user persona or set of personas that you can use to test your ideas from a customer’s perspective.